arcweave/arcweave-unreal-plugin/README.md

 6. **Run Transpiler for the Condition**
    - This function runs the transpiler for a specific condition.
 It requires the condition ID as an input.

+7. **Set Variable**
+   - This function lets you modify the current variable value outside the dialogue logic.
+From anywhere in the project.
+You only need to provide the variable ID.

 These functions provide a comprehensive set of tools for interacting with the Arcweave API and managing project data within your Unreal Engine project.

 ## Using the Demo Project